CoderLine/Phase/readme.md

 # Phase

-Phase is an open souce C#-to-Haxe Compiler.
+Phase is an open source C#-to-Haxe Compiler.
 This allows you to write any C# code and compile it to

 * JavaScript
 * Neko